Mehola: History

 The inhabitants of Mehola cultivate some of the village lands of the depopulated Palestinian village of Al-Fatur.

+According to some inhabitants of the nearby Palestinian village of Ein al-Beida, some of their land was fenced off shortly after the 1967 war, and afterwards used by the settlers of Mehola.
+In 2026 it was documented that some products from Mehola was falsely exported as being made in Israel.

 In 1993, it was the site of Mehola Junction bombing.

 In June 2012, the outpost Givat Sal'it (גבעת סלעית) in the northern Jordan Valley was retroactively legalised by redesignating it as a neighbourhood of Mehola, from which it is separated by a major inter-city highway.